brilliance-admin/backend-python/README.md

 * Tables with full CRUD support, including filtering, sorting, and pagination.
 * Ability to define custom table actions with forms, response messages, and file downloads.
-* SQLAlchemy integration with automatic field generation from models.
-* Authorization via any account data source.
+* Graphs via ChartJS
-* Localization support.
+* Localization support
-* Adapted for different screen sizes and mobile devices.
+* Adapted for different screen sizes and mobile devices
+* Authorization via any account data source

+**Integrations:**
+* **SQLAlchemy** - schema autogeneration for tables + CRUD operations + authorization

 **Planned:**
 * Role-based access control system
 * Nested data support for creation and detail views
+* Django ORM inegration

 ## How to use it